phpvms/docs/docs/config/backups.md

 ### Encryption

-You can encrypt your backups with AES256 and a password.
+Encrypt backups with AES256 and a password:

 ```shell title=".env"
 BACKUP_ARCHIVE_PASSWORD=yourPassword
 ```

----